GazeIntoTheBoid/Plant-tracker-iot-web-app/README.md

 The backend of the website is split between Next.js and node-red.
 The node-red server provides API end points for the app to retrieve data from the database.
 ![api endpoints](https://github.com/user-attachments/assets/664dbfde-d615-473b-a08f-a4570e709188)
 The Node-red server also handles messages received from The Things network MQTT broker.
-It parses these messages and inserts the moisture readings and what plant they pertain to into an external database.
+It parses these messages and inserts the received data as new entries into an external database.
 ![MQTT listener](https://github.com/user-attachments/assets/f95d0d77-35d4-4965-95fe-d8034d29054b)